-RTS was described as a talented linguist, who had no time to prepare anything important for publication.
+Siegfried was described as a talented linguist, who had no time to prepare anything important for publication.
 According to Stokes his papers contained more than 3000 pages, among them an English translation of the Śakuntalā and a German of 29 Vedic hymns, more or less completed drafts for an introduction to comparative philology for classical students, an essay on some names of deities in Celtic languages, an essay about the IE unity, teacher’s notes on elementary Sanskrit, Sanskrit grammar, and Pāṇini, on Greek and Latin grammar, Old Prussian, Lithuanian, Anglo-Saxon, English and, of course, Celtology.
-He participated in the opening of Gallic, studied Irish, Cymric and Cornic, even Finnish, translating some parts of the Kalevala.
+He participated in the opening of Gallic, studied Irish, Cymric and Cornish, even Finnish, translating some parts of the Kalevala.

-Publications: according to Stokes published nothing under his own name.
+Publications: According to Stokes published nothing under his own name.

-– anonymous reviews of Glück’s Keltische Names and Pictet’s Origines Indo-Européennes in Saturday Review; 19 Irish notes published by Stokes in his Irish Glosses, a number of further notes included by Stokes in his Three Irish Glossaries and in his articles in the KZ.
+– Anonymous reviews of Glück’s Keltische Names and Pictet’s Origines Indo-Européennes in Saturday Review; 19 Irish notes published by Stokes in his Irish Glosses, a number of further notes included by Stokes in his Three Irish Glossaries and in his articles in the KZ.

-– explanation and translation of the Gallic inscription of Poitiers, published by Lottner.
+– Explanation and translation of the Gallic inscription of Poitiers, published by Lottner.

 – “Miscellanea Celtica von dem verstorbenen R. T. S. Gesammelt, geordnet und hrsg. von W. Stokes”, Beitr. z. vgl.
 Sprachforschung 6, 1870, 1-18.

 Sources: *P. Ó Dochartaigh, “A shadowy but important figure: Rudolf Thomas Siegfried”, The Tripartite Life of Whitley Stokes (1830-1909).
 2011, 29-43; Gosche, Wiss.
 Jahresber.
 1862-67 in ZDMG 186?, 59 (4 lines); Wh.
 Stokes, preface to S. publ.
-1870, 1-6; “Briefe an Theodor Benfey”, BB 13, 1888, contains two letters by S., p.
-156-158.
+1870, 1-6; German Wikipedia with bust.

-Last Updated on 3 years by Admin
+Last Updated on 3 months by Admin